x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/public-folders/roll-back-exchange-online-migration.md

 # Roll back a public folder migration from Exchange Server to Exchange Online

- **Summary**: Follow these steps to return your public folder infrastructure to its pre-migration state in your Exchange 2016 or Exchange 2019 on-premises organization.

 If you run into issues with your public folder migration to Exchange Online, or for any other reason need to reactivate your Exchange Server public folders, follow the steps below.

 ## Roll back the migration